 A wireless internet connection and something like an iPad is an essential gift for post surgery patients.
 They won’t be dancing jigs or running marathons while healing, and they will get bored.
 A light, easy to handle Samsung tablet or an Apple iPad with Wi-Fi is helpful for back surgery patients.

-A water infuser
+A water infuser for post-surgery hydration

-One of my favorite gift ideas for after surgery is a Atlantis Water and Fruit Infusion Glass Pitcher.
+One of my favorite gift ideas for after surgery is an Atlantis Water and Fruit Infusion Glass Pitcher.
 It’s perfect for infusing beverages with natural flavors.
 It’s a great way to enjoy a sweet drink without added sugar.
 It’s so easy to use; just choose your favorite fruits, and slice them into smaller pieces.
 The smaller the slices, the stronger the infusion.
 Put the fruit inside the infuser and add fresh water.
 Wait for at least an hour and voila!
 Delicious water with no calories.

 Satin sheets for easy sliding